The64thGamer/cheeseepedia/content/vdoepanxunb5846n/content.md

 ## Usage/Releases

 Very little is known about the usage of the sign, but as stated before it is theorized most signs from the era, including this sign, were store specific.
-The only known usage is at {{< wiki-link "San Jose, CA (1371 Kooser Rd)" >}} outside of this, no other stores are known to have used this.
+The only known usage is at [San Jose, CA (1371 Kooser Rd)] outside of this, no other stores are known to have used this.

 ## Design

 Placed on a yellow cylindrical shape can be seen in black text 'PASQUALLY'S PERFECT' with larger red text 'PIZZA' resting below alongside an arrow under the text.
-The name 'Pasqually's Perfect Pizza' would later be reused in a 1979 Californian Pizza Time Theatre brochure. {{< cite 1 >}}
+The name 'Pasqually's Perfect Pizza' would later be reused in a 1979 Californian Pizza Time Theatre brochure.
+[1]

 1.  https://www.showbizpizza.com/info/promo/ptt/ptt_program_ca.pdf